merriekay/CS167-Notebook-2/README.md

 2. Check for null values in the target and predictor columns.
 If you have a null target value, you will need to throw that example out.
 If you have a null predictor value, you can either fill them in with something (like the mean/median) or you can drop those rows from the data set.
 Useful functions here are `isna()`, `any()`, `fillna()`, `value_counts()` and `dropna()`.
 Describe in a markup cell what you decided to do with the null data and why.
 3. Write up a k-nearest-neighbors function like the one you made for the iris data set in class.
 It should be able to make mpg ("comb08") predictions for new cars based on the year, cylinders, and displacement.
 You should also be able to specify what you want to use as k.
 Demonstrate that your function works by making up some new values for hypothetical cars and using your function to display the predicted mpg ("comb08") for that car.
 4. Complete Exercise #3, but for weighted-kNN.
 Write the function, and then demonstrate that it works with new hypothetical values.
-5. Make a copy of the data and normalize the training data using Z-score.
+5. Make a copy of your subset and normalize the training data using Z-score.
 6. Predict the mpg of a particular car using both your k-nearest-neighbors and weighted k-nearest neighbors function with both the normalized and non-normalized training data.
 Compare your results.
 Use a markup cell to describe and explain the differences in a few sentences.

 |                | knn | w-knn |